Comensi/comensi-atlas/src/pages/about/index.md

         independent and non-for profit organisations, as well as local, national and European institutions.
       image:
+      title: Tesserae
   description: ''
   heading: Partners
 ---
-Although the call for civic participation is clear within the strategies for community empowerment of deprived neighbourhoods, in reality, the intended beneficiaries rarely contribute.
-If policymakers could understand the needs and ideas of the most disadvantaged adults it could help to reduce their risk of social exclusion and provide benefit for the whole community.

-The project **COmmunity ENgagement for Social Inclusion** (COMENSI) aims to understand why marginalised adults do not participate and what tools and strategies could be developed to change this and increase engagement.
-Project partners will work in five deprived EU urban neighbourhoods and create a network of adult educators and professionals to explore the problems and potential solutions.
+Strategies for community empowerment in underprivileged neighbourhoods usually include calls for civic participation, however, the intended beneficiaries rarely contribute.
+If the needs and ideas of the most disadvantaged adults were taken into account, these could help to reduce their risk of social exclusion while providing benefit for the whole community.
+The project COmmunity ENgagement for Social Inclusion (COMENSI) aims to understand why marginalised adults do not participate and what tools and strategies could be developed to revert this situation.
+Project partners will work in five challenging EU urban neighbourhoods to create a network of adult educators and professionals to explore the problems and potential solutions.